ashaydave/Audio-Classifer-For-Unity/README.md

-# Audio Classifer For Unity
+# Audio Classifier For Unity

 YAMnet based audio classification and tagging for audio files in Python to help you organize your audio assets much faster in Unity!